Briddhi Lakshmi: Literary works

+This child has no other salvation, knowing this Bhagavati, you must take care of me with compassion.

 Historian Janak Lal Vaidya describes Briddhi Lakshmi as an important poet of the 18th century and praises her poem for its sweetness and musicality.

 In culture

-The poems that Briddhi Lakshmi wrote when she took refuge in Thimi is still sung by traditional Dapha singing groups of the city.

 On 27 November 2023, a Nepal Bhasa song written by Durga Lal Shrestha was released, the subject of which was the relationship between Ranajit Malla and Bridhhi Lakshmi before they were married but after her arrival in Bhaktapur from Bettiah.
 For the music video, Ranajit Malla was played by Karma Shakya and Briddhi Lakshmi was played by Rojina Suwal.